fastprof-hep/fastprof/doc/tutorials/counting_limit/counting_limit.rst

 * `-o` (`--output-name`) specifies the name of the output graphics file.

-The command You should see the following
+The command should produce the image below:

 .. image:: outputs/simple_counting.png
     :width:  70%